Filter data

 Remove a filter

-To remove a filter and return to the high-level summary financial information, click the X on the dimension button(s).
+To remove a filter and return to the high-level summary financial information, click the X in the filter chip or on the dimension button.

 To completely reset the data, click the Reset button.